Teaching Internationally FAQ

 What qualifications do I need to teach overseas?

-At minimum you’ll need a bachelors degree with a 120 hour TEFL Certificate for teaching English at a private school or public school.
+At a minimum, you’ll need a bachelor's degree with a 120-hour TEFL Certificate for teaching English at a private school or public school.

-There are of course exceptions to this depending on the school and the countries policies and procedures related to work visas.
+There are, of course, exceptions to this depending on the school and the country's policies and procedures related to work visas.

 -